flyingbitac/diffaero/README.md

 ## Deploy

-If you want to evaluate and deploy your trained policy in Gazebo or in real world, please refer to [this repository](https://github.com/zxh0916/diffaero-deploy).
+If you want to evaluate and deploy your trained policy in Gazebo or in real world, please refer to this repository (Coming soon).